rtCamp/rtMedia/readme.txt

 = rtMedia-PRO Features =

- * **Sidebar Widgets** - Add sidebar widgets for recent, most popular media gallery and quick-upload.
+ * **Sidebar Widgets** - Add sidebar widgets for recent, most popular media gallery and quick upload.
- * **Post-editor Button** - Add tinymce button to make it easy to insert gallery and uploader on any wordpress page.
+ * **Post-editor Button** - Includes tinymce button to insert gallery and uploader on any WordPress page.
  * **Star-Rating Option** - Classic 5-star rating option.
-You can choose between facebook-style "like" or "star-rating".
+You can choose between Facebook-style "like" or "star-rating".
  * **Global Albums** - Create list of predefined albums.
 Optionally disable new album-creation by user.
+ * **bbPress Integration** - Integrates with profiles.
+Also adds attachment support for topics and replies.
  * **Premium 1-on-1 support** - From backend of your WordPress, you can send raise direct support requests, feature requests, report bugs.
- * **Automatic Updates** - rtMedia-PRO will see more than one weekly release on average.
-So automatic-updates is must and its already there.
+ * **Automatic Updates** - rtMedia-PRO will see releases at regular intervals.
+So automatic updates is a must and it's already there.

 = Audio/Video Conversion =